Tournamatch/trn-core/readme.txt

 == Changelog ==

+= 4.5.0 =
+* New: Added a filter to rename or move routes to a sub-directory.
+* New: Added support for the Trophies extension.
+* New: Added numerous actions and filters to Tournamatch REST classes and services.
+* Tweak: Added thumbnail and banner image details to game REST route.
+* Fix: Users can (but should not be able to) report new matches for inactive ladders.
+* Fix: Tournament started email does not send.
+* Fix: Tournament eliminated email does not send.
+* Fix: Display name is not updated when editing player profile.

 = 4.4.2 =
 * Fix: Fixed an issue that causes a NULL player name on some versions of MySql.